nerdschoolbergen/react/exercise-3/README.md

 ))}
 ```

 :pencil2: Head back to the browser.
-There should be no warnings or errors in the console now :tada:
+There should be no warnings or errors in the console now. :tada:

 But wait!
-If you try to select the todo item checkboxes, you'll see that we only ever select the first one.
+If you try to select the todo items by clicking the labels, you'll see that we only ever select the first one.
 Another bug.

 The problem here is in `TodoItem.jsx` regarding the input's `id` and the label's `htmlFor` props.
 These values must match, which they do, but they're the same values for all inputs and labels in the todo list.
 We must also make these unique.
 To solve this, we also need the `todoItem.id` value in this component.

-:pencil2: Add the `id` prop:
+:pencil2: Add the `id` prop and prop type:

 ```
 const TodoItem = ({ id, description }) => (